Use the links below for easy navigation:

 How are my data points divided?

 There are three ways to log your data: on interval, on value change and on a custom trigger.
-Variables that are being logged on interval get priority on the available data points.
-The remaining data points are available for logging on change or trigger.
+Variables that are being logged on interval reserve their configured data points / hour in advance.
+Data tags that are logged on value change or custom trigger do not reserve their data points / hour in advance.
+Rather, they are used when a value is effectively logged.